dwilsondev/sage-animated-image-generator/README.md

 * Mobile friendly.

 # Installation
-SAIG requires a Webserver on Windows with PHP, and [ffmpeg](https://github.com/FFmpeg/FFmpeg)
+SAIG requires a Webserver with PHP, and [ffmpeg](https://github.com/FFmpeg/FFmpeg).

 Download and extract SAIG from the releases page and place it on your Webserver.

-If you don't have ffmpeg installed on your system, download it and place it in the app/bin folder named `ffmpeg.exe`.
+If you don't have ffmpeg installed on your system, download it and place it in the app/bin folder named `ffmpeg`.

 And that's it!